rjaremczak/mo65x/README.md

 As project uses Qt 5.x.x library it should be fully portable wherever that library and valid c++17 compilers run.
 So far it's been tested on Ubuntu 19.x and macOS Catalina 10.15.x.
 Windows tests are planned soon ...

 Usual drill is the following:
-* be sure to have decent GCC (or MSVC/MinGW) compiler that Qt SDK can work with.
+* be sure to have decent GCC (or MinGW) compiler that Qt SDK can work with.
 On Windows MinGW is a part of distribution but Windows set-up hasn't been tested yet.
 Code is written using C++17 language level, be sure your version supports this.
 * download latest Open Source Qt SDK from https://qt.io .
 * clone or download this repository to the local storage.
 * open the mo65x.pro file with QtCreator IDE which is a part of Qt SDK.